Jordan Nobbs hopes to have England World Cup influence despite injury

 Nobbs is recovering from a serious knee injury, having torn her anterior cruciate ligament during Arsenal's Women's Super League victory against Everton in November.

-The Arsenal midfielder has been ruled out of a second successive World Cup, but speaking on Sportswomen, Nobbs said she's still hoping her presence will have an impact at the tournament.
+The Arsenal midfielder has been ruled out of a second successive World Cup, but speaking on Sportswomen, Nobbs says she is still hoping her presence will have an impact at the tournament.

 The 26-year-old said: "I want to be as part of the team as I can, and the staff and the players have given me that support and that open door to be at the camp.